Indoor Succulent Care: 28 Important Tips For Your Purple Succulent

 Purple Succulents are generally a subspecies of some green-leafed variants.
 They can get their purple color out of stress-induced color transformation.
 The most popular purple succulent species is the Echeveria variant.
 They are also referred to as the Purple Heart or Purple Beauty.

 Some green succulents may have a tinge of purple in their leaves.
 These plants change their colors due to stress caused by light, water, or temperature.

 Considered a perennial, these plants grow well indoors near an east or west-facing window.
-It’s typically known for its gorgeous color, making it a truly stunning houseplant.
+They’re typically known for their gorgeous color, making them truly stunning houseplants.

 Succulents Vs. Cacti

 In nurseries, succulents and cacti are frequently mixed, which might surprise or confuse people when one turns out to be the other as it grows.
 You must remember that cacti, a subgroup of the succulent group, typically have a hairy or prickly exterior.

 These lovely succulents may be found in South Africa and Central and South America’s deserts, mountains, and rainforests.

 Christopher Columbus supposedly initially identified this intriguing plant in the 15th century.
 He was credited as one of the first explorers to bring a cactus plant to Spain and presented it to Queen Isabella.
 After his discovery, explorer Vasco De Gama was credited for finding succulents throughout Southwest Africa and India.